 5) You’ll need a car.

-While Albuquerque does have public transportation, if you plan to explore all the neighborhoods, it makes the most sense to get a rental car.
+While Albuquerque does have public transportation, if you plan to explore all the neighborhoods and take in all of the things to do in Albuquerque, it makes the most sense to get a rental car.
 It makes it so much easier to get around the city, the various neighborhoods, and up to Sandia Peak.
 Plus, you have your own personal sanctuary of air conditioning wherever you go!

-Pin this blog post to your U.S. city destinations boards to save all your ideas about Albuquerque!
+Pin this blog post to your U.S. city destinations boards to save all your ideas about the fun things to do in Albuquerque!

 Have you seen these posts?